Kokemäenjoki

 The Kokemäenjoki ("Kokemäki River", Kumo älv) is a river in southwestern Finland.

 Geography

 The river originates at Lake Liekovesi in the Pirkanmaa region, and flows 121 km to the Gulf of Bothnia at Pori in the Satakunta region.
-Primary tributaries of Kokemäenjoki are the Loimijoki, Kauvatsanjoki and Harjunpäänjoki rivers.
+Primary tributaries of the Kokemäenjoki are the Loimijoki, Kauvatsanjoki and Harjunpäänjoki rivers.
+The Kokemäenjoki river delta is the largest river delta in the Nordic countries and an important wildlife area.

+In May 2025, millions of young fish were released into the river as part of a major spring stocking effort.
+This included the release of 14,000 two-year-old Atlantic salmon, 18,000 two-year-old sea trout and more than six million newly hatched migratory whitefish from the Harjavalta hatchery.